 In minutes the foam is rinsing itself off and draining away.
 Always check the PVC drain line is free of algae and unclogged.
 I poured a quart of 50/50 solution of household bleach and water in the drain pan to keep the line clear.
 You can also buy time-release algae tablets to drop in the drain pan.

-The access panel is reattached with the sheet metal screws.
-The top and bottom seams are sealed with metal foil tape.
+The evaporator coil access panel is reattached with the sheet metal screws.
+The top and bottom seams are then sealed with HVAC metal foil tape:

 Take care not to tape over the manufacturer’s label on the access panel because the service technician may need this data:

 HVAC Air Handler Basics